Back to prior page

 "Following information to be held strictly confidential - if you please.
 Thanks.
 R. L."

-The Social Security Death Index (SSDI):
+Social Security Death Index (SSDI):

 The Social Security Administration (SSA) maintains a record of approximately 65 million deaths called the Death Master file and it is in a tape format which is NOT searchable by the public.
-It is available for purchase by companies and genealogy sites through the U.S. Department of Commerce, National Technical Information Service.
+It is available for purchase by companies and genealogy sites from the U.S. Department of Commerce, National Technical Information Service.

 However, several genealogy websites purchase a copy of the Social Security Death Index (SSDI) and periodic updates, and make it available on the Internet for free searches.
 I believe that the current routine is for the funeral directors to report ALL deaths to the Social Security Administration.
 However, in the "old days", I believe the rule was to notify Social Security only when the family filed for the Social Security Death Benefit (this is the burial allowance which is currently about $250.00).

-Following are some websites which offer free searches of the SSDI.
-They all have an info page which describes what is and what isn't contained in the SSDI.
+Following are websites which offer free searches of the SSDI.
+Most have an info page which describes what is and what isn't contained in the SSDI.
 You may want to read that disclaimer in order to understand the limitations of the SSDI database.
 Also be aware that these websites have different versions (dates) of the SSDI --- i.e., some update more frequently and have more current info than others.

 Searching the SSDI ... and obtaining a copy of an individual's Social Security Application: